ibm-s390-cloud/ocp-kvm-ipi-automation/docs/TROUBLESHOOTING.md

 openshift-machine-api   test1-xpjr5-worker-0-bqhng   Provisioning                          46m
 ```

-This issue is caused by incompatible libvirt packages installed on your KVM host, making it impossible for the OpenShift installer to modify the libvirt network of the OCP cluster during the installation process.
+This issue is caused by incompatible libvirt packages installed on your KVM host, making it impossible for the OpenShift installer to modify the libvirt network of the RHOCP cluster during the installation process.

 To resolve this problem make sure to downgrade all libvirt packages on your KVM host to a working version like this: